 Templates are the foundation of your iAuditor account.
 The Template Editor helps you translate your forms and processes directly into iAuditor.
-Create new forms (from scratch), download a template from the public library, or even automatically convert your existing checklist using smart scan.
+Create new forms (from scratch), download a template from the public library, or even upload an existing checklist using “smart scan.”

 Creating a form in the Template Editor